 Many of the above suggestions apply to the December holidays.
 Clever homemade holiday decorations are always popular and make fun keepsakes.
 Follow the same suggestions for Thanksgiving when it comes to big holiday dinners and add in some locally made eggnog and you're all set!
 There are a few helpful tips out there for dealing with Christmas trees and everyone's favorites: parties and gifts.

 Bringing a Tree into your Home:

 - If you're going with a cut tree, consider sourcing it locally.
 This isn't hard, considering Oregon exports more Christmas trees than any other place on earth.
 Chopping your own tree down at a farm supports your local economy and has a much smaller footprint than buying a tree that has been trucked in from elsewhere.

 - Get a Living Tree.
 This means buying a tree, roots and all, that can be replanted after the holidays are over and will continue to keep giving back throughout its life span.
 If you do not have the space on your property to plant your tree, consider donating it an organization like Friends of Trees.
-Some tips about buying a living tree can be found here.
+Read some tips about buying a living tree.
 You can even order a living tree online and have it delivered to you through the Original Potted Christmas Tree Company in Portland!

 - And as always, be sure to recycle your tree!
 There are a few groups that will pick up your tree for recycling, and keep an eye out for tree recycling at George Rogers Park.
 Please be sure to remove all your ornaments beforehand!
 Republic Services will charge you between $15 and $65 to pick up your tree if you leave it curbside.
 There will be additional fees if your tree has ANY ornaments or decor on it.
 Stay tuned for more information on Boy Scout Troops offering christmas tree recycling.